Spray Nozzles for

 - High-Pressure Descaling: High-Pressure TC-tipped nozzles for scale and coke removal

-- Increase orifice size to lower jet velocity and reduce abrasive wear rate
+- Reduce orifice jet velocity to cut abrasive wear rate โ wear scales with velocityยฒ

-- Add upstream strainers to extend service intervals across all nozzle positions
+- Upstream strainers extend service intervals across all nozzle positions

 Process Safety & Utilities